mat02/python-package-template/README.rst

     coverage              Check code coverage quickly with the default Python. dist                  Build source and wheel package.
-    docs                  Generage Sphinx HTML documentation, including API docs. gen_requirements_txt  Generate a requirements.txt from Fabfile.
-    publish_docs          Compile docs and publish to GitHub Pages. release               Package and upload a release to pypi. test                  Run tests quickly with default Python. test_all              Run on multiple Python versions with tox. tox                   Run on multiple Python versions with tox. verify_lockfile       Assert that all the packages in Pipfile are in Pipfile.lock
+    docs                  Generage Sphinx HTML documentation, including API docs. publish_docs          Compile docs and publish to GitHub Pages. release               Package and upload a release to pypi. test                  Run tests quickly with default Python. test_all              Run on multiple Python versions with tox. tox                   Run on multiple Python versions with tox.

 Upon pushing your project to github, I suggest immediately running